mosaicml/composer/STYLE_GUIDE.md

 ## 4. Use of `assert`

-`assert` should not be used only in test cases and for verifying invariants (likely required for type checking), not for data validation.
+`assert` should be used only in test cases and for verifying invariants (likely required for type checking), not for data validation.
 As asserts can be disabled in python by using the `-O` flag (e.g. `python -O path/to/script.py`), they are not guaranteed to run.
 For data validation, instead use a style like the following: